MichaelHibbard/ASG_STK_notes/STK_application/STK_App_Objects/Satellite.md

 ![](sun_moon_vector.PNG)

 These vectors may be useful to include since a common constraint is that the sensing region cannot be occluded by the Sun.

+### Satellite Coverage
+Please refer to [Coverage](Coverage.md) for information on how to determine the region on Earth that a satellite is able to provide coverage of.

+## Satellite Communications
+STK offers the ability to model communications between satellites and stationary objects, such as [places](Place.md) or [facilities](Facility.md) on Earth.